 Experience as an artist and experience teaching art classes to all ages is preferred.
-Taking an active role in creating and presenting engaging art material is required.
+Taking an active approach in teaching to the beginner level and providing hands on art exercises is essential.
+The ability to adapt instruction quickly to suit student needs is crucial.
 Strong communication skills and an understanding of different age-appropriate art media are also needed.